BYU-URIM/clo-workflows/README.md

    **Session Store** holds information about the current user.

    **Root Store** contains references to each child store, and passes a reference to itself to each child store so that any child store can reference any other child store.
-   The parent store adds no other functionality to the app.
+   The root store adds no other functionality to the app.

    ### Data Service
    The data service exposes CRUD operations for current and past projects, processes, works, and notes that are stored in the database.